 Non-EU citizens must follow specific procedures when applying for permanent residence in Italy.
 Those who want to immigrate to Italy must enquire with the Italian embassy or consulate in their countries and ask information on the documents needed.

 Non-EU citizens must first apply for a temporary residence permit which is issued for a period of 5 years, followed by the application for the Italian permanent residence permit.
 In other words, a non-EU citizen must live in Italy for 5 years prior to applying for permanent residence.

 Our law firm can advise non-EU citizens on the requirements related to Italy immigration.

-Documents required for an Italian permanent residence permit
+Documents required for an Italian permanent residence permit in 2021

 The following documents must be filed by non-EU citizens applying for a permanent residence permit in Italy:

 - proof that the foreign citizen has lived in Italy for 5 years (the temporary residence permit);

 - the registration certificate issued by the local police force upon entering Italy;

 - proof of having a legal address in Italy (a rental contract or a recent utility bill);